joeecasa/joeecasa/README.md

-- 👋 Hola!
-Soy Joe Casa
+- 👋 Hi!
+I'm Joel Casa
-- 👀 Estoy interesado en aprender a programar cada vez mejor"
-- 🌱 Estoy realizando el curso de Full Stack en Digital House
+- 👀 I’m interested in Web Development
+- 🌱 I’m currently learning Node - Express - MySQL - API's & React in DIGITAL HOUSE
+- 💞️ I’m looking to collaborate on any project that accepts a junior
-- 📫 Podes contactarme a traves de mi correo electronico. joeecasa@gmail.com
+- 📫 Be in touch joeecasa@gmail.com
 -

 <!---